Is Quikrete as Strong as Concrete? (Is There A Difference?)

 Concrete strength is generally measured by a compression test that determines the strength of hardened concrete.
 This yields the compressive strength of concrete, or its ability to withstand loads that could compress it, and is measured in psi — pound-force per square inch (source).

-This is done by crushing concrete cylinders or cubes in a testing machine while gradually increasing the load and measuring at what force they fail.
+This is done by crushing concrete cylinders or cubes in a testing machine while gradually increasing the load and measuring the force at which they fail.

 Concrete’s compressive strength varies between different types of concrete.
 Residential concrete only requires 2,500 psi, while commercial structures need at least 4,000 psi and sometimes as much as 10,000 psi for specific uses.